julitiux/julitiux/content/posts/the_rust_programming_language.md

 println!("You guessed: {}", guess);
 ```

-Printing multiples values in one call to println!
+Printing multiples values in one call to println!.

 ```rust
 let x = 5